tc39/notes/es6/2014-01/jan-28.md

  - `Array.from([0, , 2])` => `[0, undefined, 2]`

-## Test 262
+## Test262

-BT: Up on GitHub. https://github.com/tc39/test262.
+BT: Up on GitHub. https://github.com/tc39/Test262.
 Conversion from Mercurial done by Brandon Benvie.

 BT: AttendedTest the web forward.
 Got a lot of PR (22).